AntoniaBajic/turisticDestinationsWebpage/README.md

 # turisticDestinationsWebpage

-Webpage describing popular world destinations, user can rate destination, delete and add new destination image and description.
+A website that describes popular world destinations, the user can rate destination, delete and add a new destination image and description.

 Built using Html,Css and JavaScript.